 This itinerary assumes that you'll arrive in Pula, a fair assumption such Pula is the only Istrian town with an airport (see more on flights to Pula).
 You can rent a car at Pula airport.
 It's helpful (although not essential) to have a car, especially to visit the hill towns of Motovun and Groznjan.
 All other coastal and interior towns are well-connected by bus.

-Visit central Pula, spending the morning in the fascinating Roman Amphitheatre that dates from the first century.
-Then see Pula's other famous Roman sights: the Temple of Augustus, Hercules Gate and the Triumphal Arch of the Sergii.
+Visit central Pula, once an important part of the Roman empire and now Istria's administrative centre.
+Spend the morning in the fascinating Roman Amphitheatre that dates from the first century and then see Pula's other famous Roman sights: the Temple of Augustus, Hercules Gate and the Triumphal Arch of the Sergii (above).
 Be sure to take in Pula's evening light show.
 More on Pula's sights.

 Take a day trip to the Brijuni Islands National Park .
 In addition to fascinating archaeological finds dating back to the Illyrians, the main island, Veli Brijun, was a retreat for Marshal Tito and contains mementos from his rule over former Yugoslavia.
 See more on day trips from Pula.

 Visit the town of Rovinj, climbing the old streets to admire the Cathedral of St Euphemia.
-See more on Rovinj sights.
+Take a short boat ride to Crveni Otok or rent a bike and pedal around Zlatni Rt, (above) stopping for a swim.
+See more on things to see in Rovinj .

 ©CroatiaTraveller 2005-2017 All rights reserved